Sheudz/SharpNet/README.md

 # SharpNet
 SharpNet is a C# library for working with TCP network connections.
 It provides a straightforward way to create a TCP server, handle incoming messages, and send responses to clients.
 The library supports listening for messages with specific identifiers and processing these messages asynchronously.

+# Installation
+To install the SharpNet library, you need to use the .NET CLI to add it to your project.
+Use the following command to install the package:
+`dotnet add package SharpNet --version 1.0.0`
+This command will add the SharpNet package to your project, allowing you to use its classes and methods in your application.

 # Examples

 ### Server (SharpNET)